Nick Madrigal Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.62 team ERA ranks 25th among all league pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.62).

-- His most recent appearance was on Wednesday against the Milwaukee Brewers, when the left-hander threw six scoreless innings while allowing seven hits.
+- In his most recent appearance on Wednesday, the right-hander went 6 2/3 innings against the Milwaukee Brewers, allowing two earned runs while surrendering eight hits.

-- The 24-year-old has an ERA of 1.90, with 9.6 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .184 batting average against him.
+- The 31-year-old has an ERA of 3.76, with 8.3 strikeouts per nine innings, in 13 games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.